Futu - Earnings Call - Q3 2020

 We think the Hong Kong IPO, in general, just attracts a lot more attention to the market.
 It may bring some clients that are interested in the IPO at first, but then they will be converted to other trading clients.
 Overall, we have not seen a meaningful change in our client's asset balance or their trading behaviors.

-It's Charlton Chu from UBS.
+It's Kelvin Chu from UBS.
 This is me.
 Thank you for taking my questions.
 Two questions for me.
 First, you have delivered very strong brokerage business this year with decent market share gains.
 At this point, what is your long-term strategic vision for your business model?
-How do you prioritize your transitional business versus wealth management fund product distribution over the long term?
+How do you prioritize your transitional business versus wealth management fund product distribution over the long-term?
 Secondly, can we have an update on the US settlement system?
 Any disruption due to COVID-19?
 Just in terms of timing, when should we expect the migration of the trading accounts to take place?
 When will the financial impact come through in terms of potentially higher interest income from settlement cash?
 Thank you.

 Okay.
 Thank you, Kevin.
 Let me answer your second question first.
 I will leave the first question to my colleagues, Leaf and Robin.
 You are right.
 Our progress in the US self-clearing was negatively impacted by this COVID-19 pandemic.
 Now, we currently expect we will start the trial migrations to our self-clearing house in the first half next year.
 It is still too early to expect the financial impact.
 I think, overall speaking, next year's financial impact will still not be too significant.
-Just to give you a rough idea, based on our current US stock positions, if we complete this full process of the self-clearings, I think we will at least generate additional $50 million US operating profit.
+Just to give you a rough idea, based on our current U.S. stock positions, if we complete this full process of the self-clearings, I think we will at least generate additional $50 million U.S. operating profit.

 Our strategy is composed of five different elements to our businesses.
 Number one is our retail brokerage business.
 Number two, our management business that provides a lot more earnings visibility by nature.
-Thirdly is our enterprise service, Futu IND, with our ESOP system and IPO distribution services.
+Thirdly is our enterprise service, Futu I&E, with our ESOP system and IPO distribution services.
 Number four is our international expansion.
 We want to expand our client side, and we think that overseas market will contribute to a meaningful share of our overall paying client base in the mid to long run.
-Number five is that we want to create a Futu Intuit Eagle system that is centered around users and provides connectivity to different stakeholders like the investors, KOLs, media, etc. We want to construct a self-reinforcing ecosystem.
+Number five is that we want to create a Futu intergrated ecosystem that is centered around users and provides connectivity to different stakeholders like the investors, KOLs, media, etc. We want to construct a self-reinforcing ecosystem.

 With regards to the relationship between our brokerage and wealth management business, I think our strategy is to become a one-stop financial services platform for our clients and catering to the various different asset allocation needs for our clients.
 I think wealth management was a very important step towards the strategy.